Produce 101: Tropical Fruit

 If you don’t go by color, how do you know what to look for?
 The two best ways are by touch and smell, the skin color really won’t tell you much about the ripeness.
 Gently apply pressure to the stem end of the fruit, if it yields, the mango is ripe.
 Smell the mango, it should have an intensely sweet and tropical-floral aroma as well.

 Mangos are grown in numerous countries and are typically available year-round.
-The varieties will change as we cycle through the season, the handling, storage and use remain the same.
-Mangos are shipped with a very firm to hard texture, and typically require a few days of conditioning to ripen.
+The varieties will change as we cycle through the season, but the handling, storage and use remain the same.

 Leave them out at room temperature for at least a day and let nature take its course.
 The optimal storage temperature is 55°F, as mangos are very susceptible to chill damage, but they can be frozen for up to 6 months if you come across a great crop of mangos.
 Just peel, dice, and freeze.

-Fun fact, mangos are related to poison ivy, so if you’re allergic, take special care when handling the Mangos, as the skin can cause a similar allergic reaction.
+Good to know: Mangos are related to poison ivy, so if you’re allergic, take special care when handling the Mangos, as the skin can cause a similar allergic reaction.

-Produce 101: Tropical Fruit — Plantain
+Produce 101: Tropical Fruit — Plantains

 Plantains are used as starch substitutes.
-They are really potato-like, and super starchy when green.
+They are really potato-like and super starchy when green.
 When peeled, you can fry them, bake, steam, grill, or boil–they have a great starchy flavor.
 You can leave them out of the cooler when green and allow them to ripen to a yellow color, even almost black—known as Maduro.

 It’s at this stage that they’re at their sweetest, but they never develop as much sugar as a hand fruit, such as a banana.